rg-wood/salt-lion/README.md

 ## Class

 Class represent your role in an adventuring party.
-You can pick three [talents](#talents) from your background during [character creation](#player-characters).
+You can pick three [talents](#talents) from your class during [character creation](#player-characters).
 Normally you can put a maximum score of 4 in an attribute.
 Each class has a “key attribute.”
 You can have a maximum score of 5 in your key attribute.

 ### Fighter